Under the Tuscan Sun poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Under the Tuscan Sun against these established plot points, we can identify how Audrey Wells utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Under the Tuscan Sun within the romance genre.

 Comparative Analysis